gtojty/OPtoS/readme.md

    * itemacu\_te\_stos.txt: item-based StoS accuracy based on the testing data (so far same as the training data) at each sampling point;

-   * trainfreq.txt: the accumulated number of times each training example is chosen for OtoS training at each sampling point;
+   * trainfreq.txt: the accumulated number of times each training example is chosen for OPtoS training at each sampling point;

    * trainfreq\_stos.txt: the accumulated number of times each training example is chosen for StoS training at each sampling point;

-   * outsemTr.txt: semantics activated for each OtoS training example at each sampling point;
+   * outsemTr.txt: semantics activated for each OPtoS training example at each sampling point;

-   * outsemTe.txt: semantics activated for each OtoS testing example at each sampling point;
+   * outsemTe.txt: semantics activated for each OPtoS testing example at each sampling point;

    * outsemTr\_stos.txt: semantics activated for each StoS training example at each sampling point;

    * outsemTe\_stos.txt: semantics activated for each StoS testing example at each sampling point;

-   * outsemErrTr.txt: activation error for each OtoS training example at each sampling point.
+   * outsemErrTr.txt: activation error for each OPtoS training example at each sampling point.

-   * outsemErrTe.txt: activation error for each OtoS training example at each sampling point.
+   * outsemErrTe.txt: activation error for each OPtoS training example at each sampling point.

    While the model runs, it will also print to the screen overall error and average training/testing accuracies at each sampling